-There are six loudness metering modes available on the console, the details of which are displayed in Figure 5.
+There are six loudness metering modes available on the console, the details of which are displayed in the table in Figure 5 on next page.

 The loudness meter mode is set globally for the console: Tap METERS in the Show menu and tap the MODE button to view a drop-down list of loudness modes to choose from.
 An appropriate loudness metering scale can also be set from this screen, which alters the scale of all loudness meter bar graphs.